jovotech/learn-jovo/tutorials/staging-examples/README.md

 # Staging Examples

 This page offers a selection of examples to learn how to deploy your Alexa Skill and Google Action to different environments.
-To learn more about the essentials of different stages, take a look at [Configuration > project.js](https://github.com/jovotech/jovo-framework-nodejs/blob/master/docs/configuration/project-js.md#stages 'docs/configuration/project-js#stages')
+To learn more about the essentials of different stages, take a look at [project.js Staging](https://www.jovo.tech/docs/project-js#stages) and [config.js Staging](https://www.jovo.tech/docs/config-js#staging)

 * [Basic Setup](#basic-setup)
 * [Different Endpoints](#different-endpoints)